Milan Metro Line 4: Construction

+The line is 15 km long with 21 stations, with its final 13 stops opening on 12 October 2024.

 The consortium ATM-Webuild is responsible for the construction works.

 Of the total estimated cost of about €1.7 billion, the Government of Italy will cover €786 million via a grant, the municipal government of Milan will cover €400 million, and €512 million will be funded by private investors.

 Route

-The line is planned to connect the south-western neighborhood of Lorenteggio with Linate Airport on the east, passing through the city center.
+The line connects the south-western neighborhood of Lorenteggio with Linate Airport on the east, passing through the city center.
 All stations are underground.

 Rolling stock

 The line uses Hitachi Rail Italy Driverless Metro automatic driverless trains.

 The line will be operated by 37 four-car EMUs manufactured by Hitachi Rail Italy at Reggio Calabria.
-Because of production problem caused by the COVID-19 pandemic, some were sent to Hitachi Newton Aycliffe in England for final fitting out.
+Because of production problems caused by the COVID-19 pandemic, some were sent to Hitachi Newton Aycliffe in England for final fitting out.